sharath-yanamandra/Document-Assistant/README.md

 # Document Assistant

-*This application was developed for an interview with CriticalRiver.*

 Document Assistant is a Python application that analyzes contract documents and provides a Q&A interface, allowing users to ask questions about the document content and receive accurate answers.

 ## Features